-During the first reporting period, Clough Reporting Entities have focused on understanding modern slavery risks predominately within its supply chains and diagnosing any gaps in current practices.
-As set out above, Clough Reporting Entities implemented various additional measures to reduce modern slavery risks in its operations and supply chains.
-These measures have enabled Clough Reporting Entities to better positively identify suppliers and subcontractors that present an increased risk of modern slavery.
+During this reporting period, Clough Reporting Entities continued to focus and improve their understanding of modern slavery risks predominately within its supply chain.
+As set out above, Clough Reporting Entities analysed risks and used its processes to reduce modern slavery risks in its operations and supply chain.
+These measures have enabled Clough Reporting Entities to identify suppliers and subcontractors that present an increased risk of modern slavery.
+It has also meant Joint Venture Partners show the same commitment to reducing risks around modern slavery in their supply chain.